bryanjhogan/trydotnet-polly/retryIfException.md

 # Polly Retries Part 1

 ### Retrying When an Exception Occurs
-The policy retries the request up to three times if an exception occurs.
+Let's a simple Polly Retry policy, it will retry up to three times when an exception occurs.

 ``` cs --region retryIfException --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```